odoo/odoo/doc/search-view.rst

    second more usual calendar widget in the drawer for more obvious/precise interactions)

-Any input can note its desire to be rendered in the drawer by setting its :js:attr:`~openerp.web.search.Input.in_drawer` attribute to ``true``, either on its class or on its instance.
+Any input can note its desire to be rendered in the drawer by returning a truthy value from :js:func:`~openerp.web.search.Input.in_drawer`.

+By default, :js:func:`~openerp.web.search.Input.in_drawer` returns the value of :js:attr:`~openerp.web.search.Input._in_drawer`, which is ``false``.
+The behavior can be toggled either by redefining the attribute to ``true`` (either on the class or on the input), or by overriding :js:func:`~openerp.web.search.Input.in_drawer` itself.

-It will be rendered in the full width of the drawer, and instantiated only once.
+The input will be rendered in the full width of the drawer, it will be started only once (per view).

 .. todo:: drawer API (if a widget wants to close the drawer in some
           way), part of the low-level SearchView API/interactions?